-HTMLCollection interface represents a generic collection (array-like object) of elements (in document order) and offers methods and properties for selecting from the list.
+HTMLCollection is an interface representing a generic collection (array) of elements (in document order) and offers methods and properties for selecting from the list.

 HTMLCollectionfor historical reasons (before DOM4, collections implementing this interface could only have HTML elements as their items).

-HTMLCollection in the HTML DOM is live; it is automatically updated when the underlying document is changed.
+HTMLCollections in the HTML DOM are live; they are automatically updated when the underlying document is changed.

-- Returns the number of items in the collection.
+- The number of items in the collection.

 indexinto the list.
 Returns

 Returns the specific node whose ID or, as a fallback, name matches the string specified by